Characters: Game Of Thrones House Frey

 A grandniece of Lord Walder.

-- Canon Foreigner: So far, we only know of one sibling to Lord Walder, revealed in the Tales of Dunk and Egg prequel novellas - a sister roughly a dozen years older than him who married Lord Ambrose of House Butterwell - a house which is disgraced during the events of the novella series and which may or may not exist in the present.
-Other relations outside of Walder's line of ancestry have yet to be mentioned.
+- Canon Foreigner: As revealed in the The Tales Of Dunk And Egg prequel novellas, Lord Walder has only one sibling with any detailed backstory - a sister, roughly a dozen years older than him and the second wife of Lord Ambrose of House Butterwell (a house which is disgraced during the events of the novella series, and thsus may or may not exist in the present).
+Besides her, their father had at least two other daughters; any other relations outside of Walder's own line of ancestry have yet to be mentioned.

 - The Ghost: We only know she exists because Theon, while shooting ravens leaving the Twins (as a precaution, to ensure the untrustworthy Lord Frey doesn't warn the Lannisters of the Northern army's progress) found that one of the messages being sent was a birthday missive.